 In a survey completed by Brick by Brick Uganda in 2012 among 139 girls in three Universal Primary Education (UPE) schools in the Rakai District, 78% reported using dirty old clothes or rags during menstruation.
 88% said that they would not purchase Afripads (a locally manufactured hygiene product) at a cost of 12,000 UGX ($3.63 USD), 92% said they would be interested in making their own reusable pads at a cost of 2500 UGX ($0.76 USD).
 34% reported missing days of school due to their menstrual periods at an average of 3.3 days per month.
 23% told us that menses negatively affected their studies.
 We found profound lack of knowledge in basic reproductive health, with 96% of the respondents reporting they were eager to learn more.

 In 2016, we were awarded a US State Department funded DREAMS Program Innovation Challenge Grant to expand the My Pads Program to sixteen secondary schools in the Rakai and Kyotera Districts of Uganda serving 2400 young women.
-This program includes the renovation of rain water harvesting systems and changing rooms to ensure access to menstrual hygiene facilities for all of our students.
-With the support of the DREAMS Program we have reached over 2600 adolescent girls and young women with our educational sessions.
-In sixteen secondary schools, rainwater harvesting systems have been renovated and gender sensitive changing rooms were built.
+This program included the renovation of rain water harvesting systems and changing rooms to ensure access to menstrual hygiene facilities for all of our students.
+With the support of the DREAMS Program we reached 3100 adolescent girls and young women with our educational sessions.
+In sixteen secondary schools, rainwater harvesting systems have been renovated and gender sensitive changing rooms built.